 Generally we perform a mini tummy tuck in our office-based surgical suite using local anesthesia and intravenous sedation (twilight sleep).
-An abdominoplasty is performed in a hospital using general anesthesia.
-We recommend that you stay at least on night, some patients opt to spend two nights.
+An abdominoplasty is performed in an ambulatory surgical center or hospital using general anesthesia as an outpatient procedure.

 An abdominoplasty usually takes two hours.
 A mini tummy tuck is somewhat shorter in duration.
-After both procedures you are cared for in a recovery area for a minimum of 1 hour.
-If the surgery is in our office suite you will go home after your recovery time.
-If your surgery is in a hospital you will go to a nursing unit after the one-hour recovery period.
+After surgery you are cared for in a recovery area for a minimum of 1 hour prior to being discharged home.
+You will need a driver and someone to stay with you for at least the first 24 hours after surgery.

 Most commonly, an incision is made from hipbone to hipbone, just above the pubic area.
 A second incision is made to free the navel from surrounding tissue.
 With a mini abdominoplasty the incision is much shorter and the navel may not be moved.

 Next, the skin is separated from the abdominal wall all the way up to your ribs and a large skin flap is lifted to reveal the vertical muscles in your abdomen.
 Pulling them together with suture material tightens the muscles.
 This provides a firmer abdominal wall and narrows the waistline.
 The skin flap is then stretched down and the extra skin is removed.
 A new hole is cut for your navel, which is then stitched in place.
 Finally, the incisions will be stitched and a temporary drainage tube will be inserted to drain excess fluid from the surgical site.
 Dressings and a girdle will be applied.

 In a mini abdominoplasty, the skin is separated only between the incision line and the navel.
 This skin flap is stretched down, the excess is removed, and the incision is stitched together.